skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 ### Testing policy query

-We can also test exactly which VMs the VIP Query evaluates to by running the following command.
-If you remove the -includedonly switch, you will get a list of all
+We can also test exactly which VMs the VIP query evaluates to by running the following command.
+If you remove the -includedonly switch, you will get an unsorted list of all VMs, prefixed with a + for included and a - for excluded.

 ``` bash
 nbdiscover -noxmloutput -noreason -includedonly -policy ${policy}